 Regulatory Intermediaries under Institutional Complexity: Roles, Government Connection, and Market Performance

-- Ning LIU (Principal Investigator / Project Coordinator)Department of Public Policy
+- Ning LIU (Principal Investigator / Project Coordinator)Department of Public and International Affairs

 - David LEVI-FAUR (Co-Investigator)